 The biggest difference in telescopes and binoculars is that, obviously, binoculars are more portable.

-(However, there are portable telescopes now, so keep that in mind.)
+(However, there are portable telescopes with carrying cases now, so keep that in mind.)

 Binoculars might be a better choice if:

 - You want something your kids can use while hiking or in nature.